shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/update-configuration-core-locations.md

         Do you want to proceed [yn]

     Toolkit will confirm everything before continuing.
-Since this shared core was already setup for multiple platforms, it shows you the location for each.
+Since this shared core was already set up for multiple platforms, it shows you the location for each.

     *If you need to add the location for a new platform, update the config/core/install_location.yml file in the shared core configuration and add the necessary path(s).*

-3. Toolkit will now backup the local core API in your pipeline configuration, remove localized core and add the necessary configurations to point your pipeline configuration at the shared core.
+3. Toolkit will now back up the local core API in your pipeline configuration, remove localized core, and add the necessary configurations to point your pipeline configuration at the shared core.

         Backing up local core install...
         Removing core system files from configuration...
         Creating core proxy...
         The Core API was successfully processed.

-    If you decide later you would like to localize the Toolkit core inside your pipeline configuration (ie. detaching your pipeline configuration from the shared core and using a locally installed version), you can do so using the tank localize command.
+    If you decide later you would like to localize the Toolkit core inside your pipeline configuration (i.e., detaching your pipeline configuration from the shared core and using a locally installed version), you can do so using the tank localize command.

 {% include info title="Note" content="The shared studio core must be an equal or later version than the current pipeline configuration's core." %}

 ## How do I share the Toolkit core between Projects?

-Currently when you setup a project with SG Desktop, the Toolkit core API is "localized", which means it's installed inside the pipeline configuration.
+Currently when you set up a project with SG Desktop, the Toolkit core API is "localized", which means it's installed inside the pipeline configuration.
 This means every pipeline configuration is a fully self-contained Toolkit installation.
 You may prefer to have version of the Toolkit Core API that is shared between projects which can minimize maintenance and ensure all of your projects are using the same core code.
 We sometimes refer to this as a **"shared studio core"**.

 Here's how to create a new Toolkit Core API configuration that can be shared between different project pipeline configurations.